 Light The Way With Alabaster

-White alabaster has been ever present in lighting design in 2019 and looks set to continue in 2020.
+White alabaster has been ever present in interior trends and lighting design in 2019 and looks set to continue in 2020.
 The luminous appearance and neutral shade make white alabaster look fantastic in a number of different interior styles.
 Softer and lighter than natural marble, alabaster provides a comparable appearance without excess weight or cost.
 Because it’s a natural stone, each piece is distinctive.

 Back To Black